-- 6.1 Subject to this item 6.1, information of a confidential nature which is provided by an Applicant as part of or in connection with any application or negotiation process (if any) will be treated as commercial-in-confidence information by ARENA and will only be disclosed with the consent of the Applicant. - 6.2 Commercial-in-confidence information provided by Applicants may be disclosed by ARENA to the following parties: - a. the Minister and the Minister's office; - b. the Parliament of the Commonwealth of Australia in response to a request by a House or a Committee of the Parliament of the Commonwealth of Australia: - c. the Auditor General, Ombudsman, Information Commissioner or Privacy Commissioner - d.
-ARENA staff, Consultants and advisers; or - e. any Commonwealth agency or body, or any other organisation or individual considered by ARENA to have a need or an entitlement to know that information (including any state or territory agency or body), where that need or entitlement arises out of or in connection with ARENA's assessment, verification or due diligence of any aspect of an application or where authorised or required by law to be disclosed.
+- 6.1 Subject to this item 6.1, information of a confidential nature which is provided by an Applicant as part of or in connection with any application or negotiation process (if any) will be treated as commercial-inconfidence information by ARENA and will only be disclosed with the consent of the Applicant. - 6.2 Despite 6.1 above, commercial-in-confidence information provided by Applicants may be disclosed by ARENA to the following parties: - a. the Minister and the Minister's office; - b. the Parliament of the Commonwealth of Australia in response to a request by a House or a Committee of the Parliament of the Commonwealth of Australia; - c. the Auditor General, Ombudsman, Information Commissioner or Privacy Commissioner; - d. the Australian Energy Market Operator (AEMO); - e.
+ARENA staff, Consultants and advisers; - f. any Commonwealth agency or body, or any other organisation or individual considered by ARENA to have a need or an entitlement to know that information (including any state or territory agency or body), where that need or entitlement arises out of or in connection with ARENA's assessment, verification or due diligence of any aspect of an application; or - g. where authorised or required by law to be disclosed.